 Cooldown Time

 Optional.
-Define a cooldown period for the scaling rule.
+Specify the period of time during which the scaling rule is cooled down.
 Unit: seconds.
 If you do not configure this parameter, the cooldown period of the scaling group takes effect.
 For more information, see Cooldown period.

 Repeat this step to create scale-out and scale-in rules.
-Sample configurations:
+The following table describes the configurations used in this example.

 Scaling rule